bgn-dev/WebNote/README.md

 A real-time collaborative note-taking application built with React and Firebase, enabling simultaneous multi-user document editing and synchronization.

+## Known Issues

+- **Bi-directional linking** - Bi-directional linking in linked list causes circular references ending in endless loops.
+This affects real-time collaboration features.
+See [#33](https://github.com/bgn-dev/WebNote/issues/33) for details and current status.

+For a complete list of known issues, visit the [issue tracker](https://github.com/bgn-dev/WebNote/issues).

 ## Features

 - **Authentication** - Email/password and Google OAuth integration